Learn how to become famous on social media by following this guide.

 - Reach a certain follower count?

-If the last two appeal to you the most, you’re headed for 15 minutes of fame.
+If the last two appeal to you the most, you’re headed for 15 minutes of fame and risk being labeled as inauthentic in the long run.

 Your end goal should be something that will earn you sustainable and consistent success with your personal brand.